jrbudda/Vivecraft_116/README.md

 ========
 Vivecraft supports localization of its plethora of options and other strings.
 If you are multilingual and would like to help the project out, you can translate Vivecraft into your language of choice over on [Transifex](https://www.transifex.com/techjar/vivecraft/).
 If your target language is not on the list, you can put in a request for it to be added.

-When translating tooltips (these are indicated by having `.tooltip` at the end of the translation key) bear in mind that the tooltip box in-game has a fixed width and height, so if you put too many characters per line or too many lines it will just spill off the screen.
-It can be difficult to judge where the limit is though since it depends on character width, so you'll have to just guess based on the wrapping of the English text.
+When translating tooltips (these are indicated by having `.tooltip` at the end of the translation key) bear in mind that the tooltip box in-game has a fixed size and a limit of 8 lines, so if you write too much text it may be truncated.
+It can be difficult to judge where the limit is though since it depends on character width, so just guess and don't worry about it too much.
+There's a lot of extra space in most tooltips so it will likely be fine.

 Some option names may appear to be vague and missing context.
 This is because context is provided by the category they are in.
 The names of these categories are found under the `vivecraft.options.screen` keys.